 The conference also offered a sneak preview of a telly that Samsung said “will transcend the definition of an electronic device and become a true lifestyle product”.

-Other than a picture of the ‘Lifestyle’ TV (pictured above), which essentially looks like a photo frame in disguise, and a brief mention of it winning a CES 2017 Best of Innovation Award, not a lot more detail was given.
+Other than a picture of the ‘Lifestyle’ TV (pictured above), which essentially looks like a photo frame in disguise, confirmation that it will come in 45inch and 65inch sizes with a selection of interchangeable frames, and a brief mention of it winning a CES 2017 Best of Innovation Award, not a lot more detail was given.
 Consider us thoroughly intrigued…

 4) Delivering a 'unified experience'